 SOUTH SUBURBAN HUMANE SOCIETY

-The South Suburban Humane Society (SSHS) is a managed-admission shelter accepting all domestic animals, stray or owner surrender.
-We understand that sometimes it may be necessary to give up a pet and we will do our very best to place yours into a new home.
-However, shelters are places with many animals and strangers, new routines, and can be a bit stressful to animals that are accustomed to being in a home environment.
-Shelters should be used as a last resort.
+The South Suburban Humane Society (SSHS) is a managed-admission shelter that accepts domestic animals, whether stray or owner-surrendered by appointment only.
+We understand that sometimes it may be necessary to rehome a pet, and we will do our best to find a new home for yours.
+However, shelters are places with many animals, strangers, and new routines.
+They can be stressful for animals accustomed to being in a home environment.

 Giving Up Your Pet